radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/create-projects/create-project.md

 ---
 title: Create a Global Identity Builder project
-description: Create a Global Identity Builder project
+description: Get a quick introduction to the high level steps associated with creating a Global Identity Builder project.
 ---

 # Create a Global Identity Builder project